samlowe106/PaperScraper/README.md

 ## Usage

 PaperScraper uses getpass to securely read in passwords, so it's incompatible with Python consoles like those in PyCharm.
-For that reason, it's recommended to run it from a system command prompt, like the Terminal or Command Line.
+For that reason, it's recommended to run it from the Terminal or Command Line using ``` python src/main.py ```

 PaperScraper also comes with a handful of flags, which can be found by running PaperScraper with the `--help` flag.